Minimizing Multimodular Functions and Allocating Capacity in Bike-Sharing Systems

 Proposition \ref{prop:estimate} does not apply to stations with decreased capacity: suppose $d<d'$ and $b=b'$; once the station (initialized with $d$ empty docks and $b$ bikes) becomes full, $X(d,b)$ observes no further returns even though these would be part of $X(d',b')$.
 To account for out-of-stock events occurring in that way, we fill in the censored periods with demand estimates.
 This does not usually require knowledge of the full demand-profile; for example, for a station that is non-empty and non-full over the course of the day, no estimates are needed at all.
 Further, for periods of time in which the station is full, we only need to estimate the number of intended returns -- rentals over that period of time would not be censored.

-\subsubsection{Extension to Rebalancing}
+\subsubsection{Extension to Rebalancing.}

-Based on our reasoning in Section \ref{sec: assumptions}, our analysis of the user dissatisfaction functions and the resulting optimization problem (cf. Sections \ref{sec: model} and \ref{sec: algorithm}) so far did not consider the rebalancing of bikes.
+Based on our reasoning in Section \ref{sec: assumptions}, our analysis of the user dissatisfaction functions and the resulting optimization problem (see Sections \ref{sec: model} and \ref{sec: algorithm}) so far did not consider the rebalancing of bikes.
 In contrast, in the a posteriori analysis, we are able to take rebalancing into account.